bbr1870/docker-django/README.md

 ## Use of databases

 Out of the box the image uses SQLite as database management system.
-The library Psycopg2 is included to enable the external use of Postgresql.
+The library Psycopg2 is included to enable the external use of the Postgresql database management system.